kimdesok/Machine-Learning-Engineering-for-Production-MLOps/course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/with-batch/README.md

 With these minor changes your server is now ready to accept batches of data!
 Pretty cool!

 ## Building a new version of the image

+## NOTE : Run this at the powershell!!!!

 The Dockerfile for this new version of the server is identical to the previous one.
 The only changes were done within the `main.py` file so the Dockerfile remains the same.